Maria Ozawa: 2008–2009: Rise to prominence

-2010s: Asian celebrity
+2010s: Asian celebrity and businesswoman

 In November 2011, Ozawa co-starred with Asami and AV actress Mahiro Aine in Naoyuki Tomomatsu's science fiction V-Cinema release Karei naru erogami-ke no ichizoku: Shinsō reijō wa denki shitsuji no yume o miru ka, which was also released with English subtitles as Erotibot.
 She was also cast in the starring role for the erotic horror V-cinema feature Tokyo Species which was released on DVD in February 2012.

 In October 2012, it was announced that Ozawa planned to engage in the Mainland China entertainment market on a full-time basis and was to sign with the media company Beijing Tuopu Laiyin.

 Ozawa visited the Philippines in April 2015 and made a guest appearance on the Manila radio show, Magic 89.9's Boys Night Out.
-In an interview after the show Ozawa said she had an agent representing her in the Philippines and would be interested in appearing in a mainstream movie there.
+In an interview after the show, Ozawa said she had an agent representing her in the Philippines and would be interested in appearing in a mainstream movie there.
 She was also the June 2015 cover girl for FHM Philippines magazine.

 Ozawa returned to Manila in June 2015 for an autograph session for FHM at Resorts World Manila.
 She also announced that she would be co-starring with Filipino actor Robin Padilla in the horror-action film Nilalang ("Creature") which was due to start shooting in August 2015.
 The film was slated to be shown at the 2015 Metro Manila Film Festival, to which Padilla withdrew from and was replaced by Cesar Montano; the film also starred Yam Concepcion and Meg Imperial.
 Ozawa said she intended to take acting lessons and learn some Tagalog for the film.
 Ozawa travelled to the Philippines once again in July 2015 for FHM Philippines at their "100 Sexiest Women in the World 2015" party (Ozawa finished in 16th place after winner Jennylyn Mercado) and the VIP event on July 11 at the SMX Convention Center.
-Summit Media, the publisher of FHM, released Ozawa's Gravure Book along with Andrea Torres.
+Summit Media, the publisher of FHM, released Ozawa's gravure book along with Andrea Torres.

 Ozawa is an entrepreneur and operates multiple businesses in Japan and the Philippines.

-Surprise Appearance

-In December 2024, she cosplayed as the "Vengeful Spirit" Dota 2 character at ESL One held at Manila, Bangkok.
+In December 2024, she cosplayed, unannounced, as the "Vengeful Spirit" Dota 2 character on stage at ESL One held in Bangkok.

+In January 2026, Ozawa appeared on the YouTube series Pinoy Pawnstars, where she sold a pink underwear item she described as a personal “lucky charm” to Filipino content creator Boss Toyo.
+Ozawa initially set the price at ₱150,000, citing its sentimental value and use during significant events, but after negotiation, the item was sold for approximately ₱20,500–₱25,500 and signed for display as memorabilia.

 Personal life

 In 2017, Ozawa began dating Filipino chef Jose Sarasola.
-The couple mutually ended their relationship in December 2021.
+The couple ended their relationship in December 2021.